 Mechanical Room: As a technical builder, providing a glass window into the mechanical room provides an opportunity to educate visitors and staff about the functionality of the space and its complex MEP systems.
 In addition, the team color coded the piping so visitors can easily decipher what they are looking at.

 DPR's Reston office is pushing the envelope when it comes to sustainability.
-Targeting LEED-CI v4.0 Platinum and designed to be Net Zero energy, the space incorporates a variety of sustainable elements, including:
+Certified as LEED-CI v4.0 Platinum and designed to be Net Zero energy, the space incorporates a variety of sustainable elements, including:

 Water Efficiency: Although the idea behind doing the right thing has been focused mainly on energy efficiency, DPR partnered with Sloan to provide water efficient fixtures in the restrooms and shower facilities.